togay-aytemiz/togay-aytemiz/README.md

 ### Hi there 👋
 My name is Togay!<br>
-A passionate Front-End React Developer based in Turkey 📍
+A passionate AI product manager based in Turkey 📍

 <br>